Moon Mission Using B-Plane Targeting

 Summary

 In this exercise, you explored a mission to the Moon using the B-plane targeting method.
-After setting up the scenario, running the MCS, and using a trans-lunar injection first guess, you ran the B-plane targeting tool and set up the targeter to approach the Moon.
+After setting up the scenario, running the MCS, and using a trans-lunar injection first guess, you ran the B-plane targeting tool and set up a Target Sequence to approach the Moon.
 This calculated the launch epoch and coast duration.
 Finally, after completing a lunar orbit insertion, the satellite finally entered a circular orbit around the Moon.